-Do not use chemical solvents or strong detergents when cleaning the steering wheel or instrument panel to avoid contamination of
+Do not use chemical solvents or strong detergents when cleaning the steering wheel or instrument panel to avoid contamination of the air bag system.

 Cleaning the instrument cluster lens

 Clean with a damp cloth, then dry with a dry cloth.